Why the alt-right pipeline happens

 The main reason is reactance bias.
 Libertarians spend a lot of time focusing on the authoritarian left, but there's also an important element of reactance bias against the libertarian left.
 In my experience, ancaps who succumb to the alt-right infection always get one interesting thing right that less corrupted ancaps usually don't: their perspective on violence against the state.
-One of the main reasons I loved Nullus Maximus so much before I learned he was a fascist is his brilliant articles on revolution.
+One of the main reasons I admired Nullus Maximus so much before I learned he was a fascist is his brilliant articles on revolution.
 Christopher Cantwell wrote something similar, and I believe Michael Malice is known for it too.

 Now here's where it gets darker.
 Guess what happened to Christopher Cantwell?
 The FSP banned him.
 Not for being alt-right and supporting state aggression, not for being a bigot, but for thinking that self-defense is still valid against the government.
 How... can you possibly be a libertarian and disagree with that?!?
 (He was very clear that this was not a recommendation for the near future, it was a statement about ethical legitimacy.)